BorisGuo6/dexterity/README.md

   - 3 DOF per finger (flexion of PIP, flexion of MCP, abduction/adduction)
   - 4 DOF for thumb (extra degree for rotation)
   - Controlled by EMAX ES3352 digital servos
-- 2 degrees of freedom in the wrist (pitch and yaw)
+- 2 DOF in the wrist (pitch and yaw)
   - Controlled by Feetech SCS2332 serial servos
   - These provide increased range of motion and torque in addition to having overcurrent protection
 - Controlled by ESP32-S3 DevKitC-1 microcontroller